numbbo/coco/docs/bbob-largescale/functions/source/index.rst

 The ``bbob`` test suite relies on the use of a number of raw functions from which 24 different problems are generated.
 Initially, the raw function is designed.
-Then, a series of transformations on the raw function, such as linear transformations (e.g., translation, rotation, scaling), non-linear transformations (e.g., :math:`T_{\text{osz}}, T_{\text{asy}}`) will be applied to obtain the ``bbob`` test function.
+Then, a series of transformations on the raw function, such as linear transformations (e.g., translation, rotation, scaling) and/or non-linear transformations (e.g., :math:`T_{\text{osz}}, T_{\text{asy}}`) will be applied to obtain the ``bbob`` test function.
 For example, the test function :math:`f_{13}(\mathbf{x})` (`Sharp Ridge function`_) with (vector) variable :math:`\mathbf{x}`